 FAQs

-Should I remove salmon skin off or keep it on?
+Should I remove the salmon skin or keep it on?

 Even if you’re not a fan of salmon skin, I highly recommend to buy a salmon fillet with skin on.
 It prevents fish from drying out while cooking.
 You can always remove skin easily after cooking.